This post may contain affiliate links. Please see my disclosure policy for details.

-Our tour guide was so knowledgable and helpful by answering any questions and letting us know some behind the scenes gossip.
+Our tour guide was so knowledgeable and helpful by answering any questions and letting us know some behind-the-scenes gossip.
 I loved walking backstage and seeing signatures from famous actors that have tread the boards.

 - It’s bad luck to say Macbeth in the theatre, you must say ‘the Scottish play’

 - Don’t ever say good luck as it’s considered bad luck that’s why they say ‘break a leg’